 by Fr.
 Tommy Lane

 That rejection of God’s word continues into the New Testament.
-Before Stephen was stoned to death he said to his listeners, “You stubborn people with your pagan hearts and pagan ears.
+Before Stephen was stoned to death, he said to his listeners, “You stubborn people with your pagan hearts and pagan ears.
 You are always resisting the Holy Spirit, just as your ancestors used to do.”
-(Acts 7:51) As they stoned Stephen a young man named Saul watched.
+(Acts 7:51) As they stoned Stephen, a young man named Saul watched.
 It would take a blinding light and revelation from heaven before Saul could accept the word of God.
-Luke 19:41 tells us that as Jesus entered Jerusalem for the last time he cried because they did not recognize the time of their salvation.
-In the Gospel today (Mark 6:1-6) we see the people of Nazareth rejecting Jesus.
-They made up every excuse to reject him, they know his mother and they know his cousins.
-In the Gospel text it says they know his brothers James and Joset and Jude and Simon and his sisters but we understand this to mean his cousins.
-In the language of that time anyone in your clan would be called your brother (more info).
-Remember that since the early centuries of the Church we have believed that Mary was ever-Virgin.
-The people of Nazareth made up every excuse to reject Jesus, they know his mother and his cousins.
+Luke 19:41 tells us that as Jesus entered Jerusalem for the last time, he cried because they did not recognize the time of their salvation.
+In the Gospel today (Mark 6:1-6), we see the people of Nazareth rejecting Jesus.
+They made up every excuse to reject him, they knew his mother and they knew his cousins.
+In the Gospel text it says they know his brothers James and Joset and Jude and Simon and his sisters, but these are his cousins.
+In the language of that time, your extended family were called your brothers and sisters.
+Since the early centuries of the Church, we have believed that Mary was ever-Virgin.
+The people of Nazareth made up every excuse to reject Jesus—they knew his mother and his cousins.
 It is sad but true that sometimes someone who has rejected the word of God will make up any excuse in order not to open his/her heart to God.
-Again in Nazareth the rejection of God brings a punishment; Jesus could work no miracle there, though he cured a few sick people.
+In Nazareth, the rejection of God brought a punishment: Jesus could work no miracle there, though he cured a few sick people.
 He was amazed at their lack of faith (Mark 6:5-6).
-Yet just as there was a faithful remnant in the Old Testament, we see examples of fidelity to Jesus in the New Testament.
-Above we think of Our Lady who was the first and perfect Christian.
-We think of those with her who stood by the cross as Jesus died and who therefore are models for us - John the Beloved Disciple and Mary Magdalene.
-Even though Peter and the other apostles left much to be desired in the Gospels, in Acts we see them witnessing to Jesus no matter what persecution it brought them and they too become models for us in Acts.
+Yet, just as there was a faithful remnant in the Old Testament, we see examples of fidelity to Jesus in the New Testament.
+Above all, we think of Our Lady who was the first and perfect Christian and of course St. Joseph also.
+We think of those who stood with her by the cross as Jesus died and who therefore are models for us—John the Beloved Disciple and Mary Magdalene.
+Even though Peter and the other apostles left much to be desired in the Gospels, in Acts we see them witnessing to Jesus no matter what persecution it brought them, and they too become models for us in Acts.

-Despite the fidelity of some to God and the fidelity of some to Jesus, we see that there is an obvious independent streak in humanity, wanting to go it on our own without God.
-It is really an element of pride that is in humanity, thinking that we are God and forgetting that we are God’s creatures and not God.
-But the Bible teaches us that each time humanity tried to go it on its own without God we only hurt ourselves.
-It really doesn’t pay to go against God even if at the time it seems to be great fun.
-And we also see that it pains God when we do not respond to his word and we reject it.
-And what is sad is that very often it seems that people were actually blind to the fact that they were turning their backs on God.
-If they were blind to the fact that they were turning against God that begs the question, “Could we also be blind to the fact that we are in some way turning our backs on God?”
+Despite the fidelity of some, we see that there is an obvious independent streak in humanity, wanting to go it on our own without God.
+It is really an element of pride in humanity, thinking that we are God and forgetting that we are God’s creatures and not God.
+But the Bible teaches us that each time humanity tried to go it on its own without God, we only hurt ourselves.
+It really doesn’t pay to go against God, even if at the time it seems to be great fun.
+And we also see that it pains God when we do not respond to his word and reject it.
+And what is sad is that very often it seems that people were blind to the fact that they were turning their backs on God.
+If they were indifferent to turning against God, that begs the question, “Could we also be insensitive if we are in some way turning our backs on God?”
 I see our first reading (Ezek 2:2-5) and Gospel today (Mark 6:1-6) calling us to repentance.
 I think we could say that since the time of the flood there has never been a time with so much sin as our time.
-If we are proud we will say that we have no sins and we’re okay, but if we have humility we will see into the depths of our soul and recognize our poverty before God and our need of his redemption and salvation and healing.
+If we are proud, we will say that we have no sins and we’re okay, but if we have humility we will see into the depths of our soul and recognize our poverty before God and our need of his redemption and salvation and healing.
 Jesus is always waiting to respond to us, to make us new and whole.
 Paul says in one of his letters that anyone who is in Christ is a new creation (2 Cor 5:17).
-In Phil 2:5 Paul writes, “Make your own the mind of Christ Jesus.”
-In Nazareth Jesus could work no miracles because of their lack of faith.
-We pray for the grace to respond to God’s word in humility and lay aside our pride so that we may be numbered among the faithful like Our Lady, John the Beloved Disciple, Mary Magdalene and all the apostles so that unlike what happened in Nazareth Jesus can work miracles in our lives.
+In Phil 2:5, Paul writes, “Make your own the mind of Christ Jesus.”
+In Nazareth, Jesus could work no miracles because of their lack of faith.
+We pray for the grace to respond to God’s word in humility and lay aside our pride so that we may be numbered among the faithful like Our Lady, John the Beloved Disciple, Mary Magdalene, and all the apostles so that, unlike what happened in Nazareth, Jesus can work miracles in our lives.

 Copyright © Fr.
 Tommy Lane 2003